kaishx/wfa/README.md

     python all_in_one.py
     python plotter.py
     ```

+Once the engine is built, the full workflow below lets you run your own walk-forward tests exactly as described earlier.

 ### Fallback Option

 If you encounter any issues compiling the C++ module, you can switch to the Python-only Numba engine (slightly slower but still fast):